History of the electric vehicle: 2010s

 As of June 2014, there were over 500,000 plug-in electric passenger cars and utility vans in the world, with the U.S. leading plug-in electric car sales with a 45% share of global sales.
 In September 2014, sales of plug-in electric cars in the United States reached the 250,000 unit milestone.
 Global cumulative sales of the Tesla Model S passed the 50,000 unit milestone in October 2014.
 In November 2014 the Renault–Nissan Alliance reached 200,000 all-electric vehicles delivered globally, representing a 58% share of the global light-duty all-electric market segment.

 The world's top-selling all-electric cars in 2014 were the Nissan Leaf (61,507), Tesla Model S (31,655), BMW i3 (16,052), and the Renault Zoe (11,323).
 Accounting for plug-in hybrids, the Leaf and the Model S also ranked first and second correspondingly among the world's top 10 selling plug-in electric cars.
 All-electric models released to the retail customers in 2014 include the BMW Brilliance Zinoro 1E, Chery eQ, Geely-Kandi Panda EV, Zotye Zhidou E20, Kia Soul EV, Volkswagen e-Golf, Mercedes-Benz B-Class Electric Drive, and Venucia e30.

 General Motors unveiled the Chevrolet Bolt EV concept car at the 2015 North American International Auto Show.
-The Bolt is scheduled for availability in late 2016 as a model year 2017.
-GM anticipates the Bolt will deliver an all-electric range more than 200 mi, with pricing starting at US$37,500 before any applicable government incentives.
+The Bolt was available starting in late 2016 as a model year 2017, and ceased production in 2023.
+The Bolt delivered an all-electric range more than 200 mi, with pricing starting at US$37,500 before any applicable government incentives.
 The European version, marketed as the Opel Ampera-e, will go into production in 2017.

 In May 2015, global sales of highway legal all-electric passenger cars and light utility vehicles passed the 500,000 unit milestone, accounting for sales since 2008.
 Out these, Nissan accounts for about 35%, Tesla Motors about 15%, and Mitsubishi about 10%.
 Also in May 2015, the Renault Zoe and the BMW i3 passed the 25,000 unit global sales milestone.
 Worldwide sales of the Model S passed the 75,000 unit milestone in June 2015.

 By early June 2015, the Renault–Nissan Alliance continued as the leading all-electric vehicle manufacturer with global sales of over 250,000 pure electric vehicles representing about half of the global light-duty all-electric market segment.
 Nissan sales totaled 185,000 units, which includes the Nissan Leaf and the e-NV200 van.
 Renault has sold 65,000 electric vehicles, and its line-up includes the ZOE passenger car, the Kangoo Z.E. van, the SM3 Z.E. (previously Fluence Z.E.) sedan and the Twizy heavy quadricycle.